 Moonlighting isn’t illegal.
 Many of those who choose to take on a second job do so in order to supplement their income or make ends meet.

 However, an employee’s second job could be a breach of contract if your business has policies against moonlighting or conflicts of interest.
 Even if you don’t have policies like this in place, there could be instances that warrant disciplinary action if the individual’s additional employment begins to affect their performance in their regular employment with you.

 It’s not always easy to tell if your employee is moonlighting.
 You may have a ‘gut feeling’ that something isn’t quite right or have suspicions when their behaviour begins to change.
 There are some common signs of moonlighting that could indicate your employee has a second job.
 It’s important to keep an eye out for these and investigate further if you believe it is necessary.

 These signs can include:

 1. An Increase In Requests To Work From Home

 Flexible working can be a great way to encourage productivity and loyalty in employees you trust.
 However, it can become problematic if you don’t have a record of what your employee is completing while working from home.

-If consistently have to question the work your employee is doing while at home or can’t see any evidence that work is being done, it could be that they are using this time for activities related to their second job.
+If you consistently have to question the work your employee is doing while at home or can’t see any evidence that work is being done, it could be that they are using this time for activities related to their second job.